truenas/documentation/content/CORE/CORETutorials/Tasks/CreatingCronJobs.md

 ![TasksCronJobsAdd](/images/CORE/12.0/TasksCronJobsAdd.png "Creating a new Cron Job")

-The **Description** helps identify the cron job's purpose and is optional.
+The **Description** helps identify the purpose of the cron job and is optional.

 Enter the **Command** to run on the **Schedule**.
 Alternately, enter the path to a script file to run instead of a specific command.